 TO MARKET, TO MARKET

-First, I demonstrated the product to Canadian and American Co-ops and they both enthusiastically decided to carry the Hennessy Hammock.
+First, I demonstrated the product to REI and MEC and they both enthusiastically decided to carry the Hennessy Hammock.
 Independent outdoor retailers almost immediately saw the potential for this product.

 It has been on the market since May of 1999, and keeping up with demand has been our biggest challenge.
 We will increase production to meet an anticipated surge of sales in 2002.

 It has been shown at the Outdoor Retailer show in Salt Lake City with overwhelming interest from retailers, catalogues, and distributors.
-A week later, it was also shown at the outdoor show in Germany.
+A week later, it was also shown at the ISPO Outdoor Show in Munich, Germany.
 The Europeans were more reserved, but did send me home with distributors for seven countries.
 We have Canadian and US Patents and we have filed for international patents.

-STORY ABOUT THE TIME TOM GOT PICKED UP BY A TORNADO IN HIS HAMMOCK
+STORY ABOUT THE TIME I GOT PICKED UP BY A TORNADO IN MY HAMMOCK

-Tom had an another experience when he was in university, camping in a park on the shore of Lake Michigan.
-One afternoon he was out sailing with his friends when the skipper of the boat pointed up to very flat purple clouds with many little holes that looked like upside down drains in the bathtub.
+I had an another experience when I was in university, camping in a park on the shore of Lake Michigan.
+One afternoon I was out sailing with my friends when the skipper of the boat pointed up to very flat purple clouds with many little holes that looked like upside down drains in the bathtub.
 He said they had to get the boat in to shore right away because that kind of cloud formed tornadoes and it wouldn't be good to be caught out on the lake.
 They put away the boat and went back to camp for a rest.
-Tom's hammock was tied up on one side of the driveway through the park and his four friends were on the other side of the driveway in a big umbrella tent.
-Tom never heard it coming, but a tornado came off the lake and followed the path of least resistance down the driveway.
-As the tornado passed over the hammock, the hammock popped into a reversed curve and Tom was floating around inside weightless, like he was in outer space.
-It only lasted for 15 - 20 seconds and it happened so quickly that he didn't have time to be afraid, just amazed at the weightlessness.
-After the hammock dropped back into position, Tom unzipped the hammock and climbed out to see how his friends were doing.
-The tent and all four of his friends were gone.
-When he looked farther off to his left about 100 metres and saw that the tent had been set back down.
-As the friends climbed out, Tom could see that no one was hurt.
+My hammock was tied up on one side of the driveway through the park and my four friends were on the other side of the driveway in a big umbrella tent.
+I never heard it coming, but a tornado came off the lake and followed the path of least resistance down the driveway.
+As the tornado passed over the hammock, the hammock popped into a reversed curve and I was floating around inside weightless, like I was in outer space.
+It only lasted for 15 - 20 seconds and it happened so quickly that I didn't have time to be afraid, just amazed at the weightlessness.
+After the hammock dropped back into position, I unzipped the hammock and climbed out to see how my friends were doing.
+The tent and all four of my friends were gone.
+When I looked farther off to my left about 100 metres I saw that the tent had been set back down.
+As the friends climbed out, I could see that no one was hurt.
 There was a 90 degree turn in the driveway just where the tent got set down.
 The tornado couldn't make the turn so it continued through the woods, leaving behind a path of destruction.
-Maybe if Tom hadn't been in the hammock, he would have been carried farther and skewered on one of the shattered trees.
+Maybe if I hadn't been in the hammock, I would have been carried farther and skewered on one of the shattered trees.

 New Zealand Design Studio…